govitia/navitia/readme.md

 	- StopArea ["stop_area"]
 	- AdministrativeRegion ["administrative_region"]
 	- POI ["poi"]
+	- PlaceContainer ["place"] (this is the official type returned by the navitia api)
 	- Line ["line"]
 	- Route ["route"]
 	- And others, such as DisplayInformations ["display_informations"], PTDateTime ["pt-date-time"], StopTime ["stop_time"], Coordinates ["coord"].

+## What's new in v0.2
+A few new things:
+	- Geo data included in Section and Region
+	- PlaceCountainer has been renamed to PlaceContainer, fixing a shameful spelling mistake
+	- Better tests and benchmarks
+	- Various fixes and improvements, see the git log